Mic92/blog/content/posts/global-request-management-with-restkit.md

 to have a global handling for failure events.
 For example how an Login View, if any of the requests gives you an 401 (Unauthorized) status code.

-In RestKit 0.20 they introduced the oppertunity to register your own `RKObjectRequestOperation`, which is the common way to do this.
+In RestKit 0.20 they introduced the opportunity to register your own `RKObjectRequestOperation`, which is the common way to do this.

 So at first you create a subclass of `RKObjectRequestOperation`, let's call it